Date of Degree

 Advanced Placement, Assumptions, Equating, Matched Samples, Mixed-Format, Population Invariance

 Includes bibliographical references (pages 251-257).

 Copyright 2010 Sonya Powers

 Powers, Sonya Jean.
-"Impact of matched samples equating methods on equating accuracy and the adequacy of equating assumptions." dissertation, University of Iowa, 2010.
+"Impact of matched samples equating methods on equating accuracy and the adequacy of equating assumptions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.